bookofproofs/bookofproofs.github.io/_sources/history/20th-century/conforto.md

 **Fabio Conforto** was an Italian mathematician who worked in algebraic geometry, projective geometry and analytic geometry.

 ### Mathematical Profile (Excerpt):
-* Fabio was the second of his parents' children, born in Trieste which at that time was part of the Austro-Hungary Empire.
-* Ruggero and Irene Conforto decided to move to a part of Austria that was more peaceful and, when Fabio was only forty days old, the family moved to Vienna.
 * Ruggero and Irene Conforto were Italian speaking, but of course in Vienna they were now living in a German speaking city.
 * The young Fabio heard Italian spoken at home but when he began attending elementary school everything was in German.
 * Vienna, of course, is the city of music and this had a major impact on young Fabio.
-* His sister had piano lessons and Fabio took the opportunity to watch during these lessons and quickly became proficient himself.
-* The Conforto family returned to Trieste where Fabio completed his secondary education.
-* Life, however, for the Conforto family was not easy after they returned from Vienna.
 * Fabio faced problems at school too, since he could only read and write in German and now had to rapidly learn to read and write in Italian.
 * Conforto completed his schooling at a Liceo Scientifico, undertaking the work of the final two years in a single year and taking the State Examination one year early.
-* During his final years at school the Conforto family had lived in a house with balconies facing the bay.
 * Conforto loved to watch ships approaching the harbour, the sparkle of the sun on the water fascinated him, but even more than the sun he enjoyed watching thunderstorms.
 * To help with the expense of the boat trip, Conforto worked for a number of hours a day serving the crew and passengers.
 * Conforto was able to take over his role and gave brilliant performances.